-- Tires, batteries, lithium power system, stereo, television, range/stove, furnace, refrigerator, air conditioner, toilet, water heater, microwave, generator, glass breakage, and other materials, parts and components warranted by persons or entities other than Airstream.
-Please refer to the warranties of component manufacturers for terms and conditions of coverage; - Accessories and equipment that are working as designed, but which you are unhappy because of the design; - 3.
-Any part or component of the vehicle that was not manufactured or installed by Airstream; - 4.
-Normal deterioration due to wear or exposure, including but not limited to upholstery, flooring rust, corrosion, oxidation, and cosmetic blemishes; - Normal maintenance and service items, including but not limited to light bulbs, fuses, lubricants, sealants and seals, door adjustments, and awning tension; - After-market equipment or accessories installed on the vehicle after completion of manufacture by Airstream, or any defects or damage caused by such items; - Vehicles not purchased through an authorized dealer of Airstream and vehicles purchased directly or indirectly through auction, salvage, repossession, or other non-customary sale means; - 8.
+- Tires, batteries, lithium power systems, stereo, television, range/stove, furnace, refrigerator, air conditioner, toilet, water heater, microwave, generator, glass breakage, and other materials, parts and components warranted by persons or entities other than Airstream.
+Please refer to the warranties of component manufacturers for terms and conditions of coverage; - 2.
+Components of the multiplex systems, including monitoring and control, and related hardware and software manufactured and/or warranted by persons or entities other than Airstream. - Accessories and equipment that are working as designed, but which you are unhappy because of the design; - 4.
+Any part or component of the vehicle that was not manufactured or installed by Airstream; - Normal deterioration due to wear or exposure, including but not limited to upholstery, flooring rust, corrosion, oxidation, and cosmetic blemishes; - Normal maintenance and service items, including but not limited to light bulbs, fuses, lubricants, sealants and seals, door adjustments, and awning tension; - After-market equipment or accessories installed on the vehicle after completion of manufacture by Airstream, or any defects or damage caused by such items; - Vehicles not purchased through an authorized dealer of Airstream and vehicles purchased directly or indirectly through auction, salvage, repossession, or other non-customary sale means; - 9.
 Any motorhome used other than for temporary recreation purposes, including, but not limited to, use of the motorhome for residential, rental, business and commercial purpose or any motorhome purchased by, registered by, or titled in the name of a business association (such as any LLC, corporation, or partnership).
 If the motorhome owner or user files a tax form claiming a business or commercial tax benefit or income related to the motorhome, it shall be irrefutable that the motorhome has been used for rental, commercial or business purposes.